LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 numbers are entered (at least in your *final* version).

-.. index;
+.. index:: exercise; InputWhole
-   double: exercise; InputWhole
+   InputWhole exercise

 .. _safe-whole-number-input: